iaifti/Synthetic-Data-Modelling/README.md

 ## Overview

-End-to-end analytics engineering project modelling a Stripe-like payments platform.
+End-to-end analytics engineering project modelling a Stripe-like payments platform which I created by a custom **Python** script to generate 500k+ transaction data for 100k+ customers.
 Raw synthetic data across customers, payments, products, invoices, and subscriptions is ingested into Snowflake and transformed using dbt into a fully tested, documented, and stakeholder-ready analytics layer.

 The pipeline produces key SaaS business metrics including **Monthly Recurring Revenue (MRR)**, **churn rate**, **customer lifetime value (CLV)**, and **product performance** — all built with production-grade practices.